mardybardy/tasks2cal/README.md

 ### Optional - MeetingBar

 This plugin pairs really well with a free app call MeetingBar.
 MeetingBar will display your current or next calendar event/task in your menu bar and clicking on it will then display a drop down that reveals your entire schedule for the day.
 As Task2Cal transfers links and MeetingBar supports them, clicking on a task in the schedule will automatically open Omnifocus at the selected task.
-This makes it really quick to check things off your list as well as keeping you focussed on the tasks at hand.
+This makes it really quick to check things off your list as well as keeping you focused on the task at hand.
 More information about MeetingBar can be found here:

 https://meetingbar.onrender.com